Nonresident filers can now file their 2016 Form 1040NR electronically.

 Individual Income Taxation

-Veterans with combat-related injuries will get relief from improperly withheld taxes under legislation signed into law by President Barack Obama.
+Veterans with combat-related injuries will get relief from improperly withheld taxes under legislation.

 The IRS finalized a proposed rule eliminating the three-year testing period for determining when debt was discharged for cancellation of debt information reporting purposes.